ContinuumIO/pydata-apps/README.md

   source activate pydata_apps
   ```

-- Then to start working with the IPython notebooks, start as below.
+- Then to start working with the IPython notebooks, from the command line start as below.
 For each embedded app, instructions for running exist in the Python file.

   ```
-  ipython notebooks
+  ipython notebook
   ```